 For information on the Spanish Choir, contact Hispanic Ministry director Martha Martinez at [email protected].

 The St. Eugene organ was built by industry leader Walker Technical Company of Pennsylvania in 2012.
-Although it sounds very convincingly like a pipe organ, it is actually completely digital, using advanced audio technology to simulate the sound of each "pipe" of an organ in virtual space.
+Although it sounds convincingly like a genuine pipe organ, it is actually completely digital, using advanced audio technology to simulate the sound of each "pipe" of an organ in virtual space.
+The instrument comprises 16 bi-amplified audio channels plus 6 dedicated bass channels.

 The St. Eugene organ has 141 individual stops, operated by the push/pull drawknobs organized in columns to the sides of the keyboards.
 An organ “stop” is one unique and distinctive sound of a specific pitch level, timbre, and volume.
 Each stop could be thought of as an individual instrument of an orchestra, for example, a soft Flute or a loud Trumpet.
 It is in mixing these together to create solo and ensemble combinations in a practically infinite variety that the organist can modify dynamic volume and evoke a wide range of dramatic moods and textures in hymns and solo music.